MicrosoftDocs/architecture-center/docs/framework/resiliency/overview.md

 # Overview of the reliability pillar

+Reliability ensures your application can meet the commitments you make to your customers.
+Architecting resiliency into your application framework ensures your workloads are available and can recover from failures at any scale.

+Building for reliability includes:

+- Ensuring a highly-available architecture
+- Recovering from failures such as data loss, major downtime, or ransomware incidents

-To assess your workload using the tenets found in the Microsoft Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).
+To assess the reliability of your workload using the tenets found in the Microsoft Azure Well-Architected Framework, reference the [Microsoft Azure Well-Architected Review](/assessments/?id=azure-architecture-review&mode=pre-assessment).

 In traditional application development, there has been a focus on increasing the mean time between failures (MTBF).
 Effort was spent trying to prevent the system from failing.
 In cloud computing, a different mindset is required, because of several factors: